AvinashSingh1996/AvinashSingh_Portfolio/AvinashSingh.md

 **Associate Software Engineer** | Dec 2022 – Present
 - Full stack developer in SWAT team
 - Revamped Task Planner, survey, birthdays & leave modules
+- Developed a location tracking module to optimize resource allocation, enhancing WFH and in-studio productivity.
 - Developed New Widget for Pending Approvals: Designed and implemented a widget for tracking pending approvals on employee dashboards, improving workflow visibility and reducing approval cycle times by 25%
 - Developed a Bulk Apply Leave module, automating the DTS and leave application process for HR, cutting down